 Included with computer software is enterprise resource software, which consists of programs and applications used district-wide for administration of the school district or used to comply with state-mandated reporting requirements.
-Such software includes software used district-wide to account and coordinate for resources and information related to items such as financial data, human resource information, and student and asset records, but does not include instructional software.
+Such software includes software used district-wide to account for and coordinate resources and information related to items such as financial data, human resource information, and student and asset records, but does not include instructional software.
 This software must be classified as a capital asset in accordance with GASB Statement 51, Accounting and Financial Reporting for Intangible Assets, and have a useful life of at least five years.
+Software may be created internally or purchased from a vendor.
+Software acquired through a licensure arrangement that meets the definition of a capital asset and is reported on the government-wide financial statements with a corresponding liability should also be reported as capitalized software.